sveetch/boussole/docs/sandbox.rst

           * TARGET_PATH: Directory where to write all files to compile (preserving their directory structures);

     * [x] Starts cli structure with click;
+    * [ ] Be sure compile and watch correctly intercept raised exception from boussole (without command interruption and some message in red);
     * [x] 'Compile' command to invoke libsass API to perform compile on files;
     * [x] 'Version' command to display version information;
     * [ ] 'Watch' command to start watcher with Watchdog;